MillenniumDB/wikidata-endpoint/README.md

 - Blazegraph-specific features are not yet supported. `SERVICE` features for labels, for example, are not supported.

-- Some queries are currently disabled, such as catalog query answering (e.g. count all triples), as they currently require processing the full graph.

 - There is no query caching, but sending the same query consecutively may give better performance due to storage caching.

 - SPARQL Update and Named Graphs are not currently supported by